yzziizzy/gpuedit/DEVELOPMENT.md

 == Editor Features ==
 * Drag selection to new place
+* Move selection up/down n lines, shifting existing lines below/above
 * Grow selection by sequence
 * Extract selection to its own function in open file space
 * Magic to add a function declaration to the appropriate header
 * Speed scrolling with ctrl
 * Escape sequences and regex references in search and replace
-* Duplicate selected lines up/down
 * Grammar-driven move by words
 * Double click to select whole word
 * Comment chars located before or after tabs
-* Multi-line indent and un-indent
 * Bulk comment and uncomment
 * Duplicate selection
 * Option: Autocomplete recurse into #include